| Title: | A Control Systems Toolbox |

 rampplot(sys, t)

-A list is returned by calling ramp
+A list is returned by calling ramp containing:

-Time vector
+t Time vector

-Individual response of each x variable
+x Individual response of each x variable

-Response of the system
+y Response of the system

-has as many rows as there are states.
+The matrix x has as many rows as there are states.
 If the time

 vector is not specified, then the automatically set time